 Song charts

 The Billboard Hot 100 (U.S.) and Billboard Canadian Hot 100 rank Song Equivalent units with Billboard recurrent rules applied.
+Weekly "Hot" charts are generally published in CONNECT on Tuesdays.

-The Bubbling Under Hot 100 (U.S.) ranks the top 25 songs that have not yet reached the Hot 100 according to the same criteria..
+The Bubbling Under Hot 100 (U.S.) ranks the top 25 songs that have not yet reached the Hot 100 according to the same criteria.

 Genre-specific “Hot” charts may be subject to different recurrent rules.